bonitasoft/bonita-doc/md/configure-a-test-organization.md

 # Configure a test organization

-This page describes how to set up a test organization in Bonita Studio, for process testing.
+A brief description on how to set up and manage a test organization in Bonita Studio, for process development and testing.

 ## The ACME example organization